Travel Postcard: 48 hours in Arbil, Iraq

 The Citadel, believed to be 6,000 years old, is situated on a high artificial mound in Arbil and has breathtaking views of the city.
 Take your time to wander through more than 11 hectares of meandering alleyways, past mosques, graves and a maze of residential houses from the Assyrian, Akkadian and Babylonian eras.

 A must-visit while at the Citadel is the Kurdish Textile Museum, which showcases woven tribal handicrafts.
-Entrance is free and the gift shop sells traditional jewellery and Kurdish clothes, including brightly-coloured long dresses for women and handmade shoes. (www.kurdishtextilemuseum.com)
+Entrance is free and the gift shop sells traditional jewelry and Kurdish clothes, including brightly-colored long dresses for women and handmade shoes. (www.kurdishtextilemuseum.com)

 12 p.m.
 Take time out to freshen up and have lunch in your hotel around midday during the extended Friday Muslim prayers.
 ChwarChra's giant chicken sandwich is a good bet.